CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     ```

 4. The interactive interpreter is mainly used for practicing, learning, debugging, or quick one-time use.
 As Python
 has many built-in math and numeric functions, it can be an easy way to do quick arithmetic.
-For example, calculate how
+For example, type the
-much cash to bring for a $50 dinner, including 15% tip and 6% sales tax:
+code snippet `50*(1.15+.06)` and press the `Enter` or `Return` key to calculate how much cash to bring for a $50
+dinner, including 15% tip and 6% sales tax:

     ```
     >>> 50*(1.15+.06)